BZZ-2020-Students/M133-Chatbots-Frontend/README.md

 This project needs some environment variables to be set.
-If you're working locally, create a ".env" file in the root directory with the following variables: If you're deploying to GitHub pages, create secrets for the following variables in your GitHub repository:
+If you're working locally, create a ".env.local" file in the root directory with the following variables: If you're deploying to GitHub pages, create secrets for the following variables in your GitHub repository: